MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 > The eat method should print the animal's name and "is eating"
 >
 > The drink method should print the animal's name and "is drinking"
+>
+> Once you do that, in the same file, create the `Frog` class, which is a subclass of `Animal`, and has the method `jump`, which prints the frog's name and "is jumping"
+>
+> Finally, test your code by instantiating one `Animal` and one `Frog`, and making sure that your `Frog` object can eat, drink, and jump, and that your `Animal` can eat and drink.

 Here's the solution: